You are here:

 - Control handling of excavated soils on the KMI and DOW/DSI properties

-KMI and DOW/DSI have agreed to implement necessary ICs on their respective properties, pending the results of this public comment period.
-On the KMI property, the ICs are proposed to be implemented through restrictive covenants within a deed.
-On the DOW/DSI property, the ICs are proposed to be implemented through a notice of use restrictions and restrictive covenant.
+KMI and DOW/DSI have implemented the necessary ICs on their respective properties.
+On the KMI property, the ICs are implemented through restrictive covenants within a deed.
+On the DOW/DSI property, the ICs are implemented through a notice of use restrictions and restrictive covenant.

 EPA or the lead agency conducts five-year reviews following the start of a Superfund cleanup when contamination is left on the site.
 These reviews are repeated every five years.
 We use these reviews to determine: